DGEs2018/Traineeship-progress/Week17/journal.md

 - [Read more on the blog](https://medium.com/datadriveninvestor/git-rebase-vs-merge-cc5199edd77c)
  - `git add -A` to add every change but not preferable
  - best would be to add the specific file by `git add specificfilename` to target individual files on which change has been made
+ - since `.` signals we are in the current directory, `git add .` permits adding all files/directories in that directory

 # 23.07.2019
 ## Destructuring and the spread operator in javascript